teekaytech/Weather-App/README.md

 # Weather-App

 > This is a Weather App built with JavaScript &amp; Webpack.
-The project comes at the end of the Asynchronous Javascript and APIs section of my Javascript course.
-It tests my knowledge about asynchronous communication with promises or async/await and when to use them.
+It features the use of Asynchronous Javascript ES6 usage.
 I used the Open Weather API to consume the weather details.
 I also processed the data fetched from the API to render in both Celcius & Fahrenheit.
-The background changes based on the atmospheric condition of the location provided.
+The backdrop changes based on the atmospheric condition of the location provided.

+> Lastly, I embedded Snowplow Micro Tracker to send some behavioral data to Snowplow Analytics (using AWS pgsql utility) that can be used to make decision now and in the future.

+> I used 2 auto-tracked events (page view and link clicks).
+I also used a structured event (trackStructEvent) and lastly, I defined a customized event that was emitted by my app.

 Homepage
 ![Landing page](src/assets/images/screenshots/first.png)